Drkshades/btctras/README.md

 Install Github from Windows, get it here:
 https://windows.github.com/

-Select a free template, get it here:
+Select a template, or use ours, get it FREE here:
 http://www.templatemo.com/preview/templatemo_395_urbanic

 Create repository for the template: "YOUR-ORGANIZATION.github.io":